-HBM regularly releases updates to the Somat eDAQ firmware that expand functionality and fix known bugs.
+HBM regularly releases updates to the Somat eDAQ/ite firmware that expand functionality and fix known bugs.
 To download compatible firmware and software, visit www.hbm.com/somat.

-The eDAQ firmware uses an alpha-numeric version number (e.g., 3.11.A) while TCE uses a numeric version number (e.g., 3.11.0).
-For compatibility, the first two numbers of the eDAQ and TCE version numbers must be identical (e.g., 3.11).
+The eDAQ/ite firmware uses an alpha-numeric version number (e.g., 3.11.A) while TCE uses a numeric version number (e.g., 3.11.0).
+For compatibility, the first two numbers of the eDAQ/ite and TCE version numbers must be identical (e.g., 3.11).

-After running the installer on the support PC to copy the files to the Somat directory, follow the steps below to upgrade the eDAQ firmware.
-Always update the ECPU firmware before updating any layer level firmware.
+After running the installer on the support PC to copy the files to the Somat directory, follow the steps below to upgrade the eDAQ/ite firmware.
+Always update the ELCPU firmware before updating any layer level firmware.

-If updating from an earlier release version, do not attempt to perform the upgrade if the eDAQ is in need of time-critical testing.
-An upgrade failure of the eDAQ firmware can render the eDAQ inoperable until it is upgraded at the factory.
+If updating from an earlier release version, do not attempt to perform the upgrade if the eDAQ/ite is in need of time-critical testing.
+An upgrade failure of the eDAQ/ite firmware can render the eDAQ/ite inoperable until it is upgraded at the factory.

-Updating ECPU Firmware
+Updating ELCPU Firmware

-To update the ECPU (MPB) firmware:
+To update the ELCPU (MPB) firmware:

-- 1. Power cycle the eDAQ. - 2.
-Open the eDAQ web interface to the Hardware tab and click on the Code column for the MPB.
-For more information on the eDAQ web interface, see "eDAQ Web Interface" on page 195. - 3.
+- 1. Power cycle the eDAQ/ite. - Open the eDAQ/ite web interface to the Hardware tab and click on the Code column for the MPB.
+For more information on the eDAQ/ite web interface, see "eDAQlite Web Interface" on page 175. - 3.
 Browse to the correct firmware file on the PC and click Update.
-Wait for the eDAQ to return to the ready state. - 4.
+Wait for the eDAQ/ite to return to the ready state. - 4.
 Refresh the web interface as it may change with the new firmware.